emilkarl/spree_klarna_invoice/README.md

 Spree Klarna Invoice
 ==================

-Spree Payment method for Klarna invoice. http://klarna.com
+Spree extenstion for Klarna Invoice Payment Method.

-Example
+Makes it possible to invoice customers with Klarnas services.
+Read more on Klara at http://klarna.com

+Todo
 =======

-Example goes here.
+- Auto capture
+- Write tests

 Testing
 -------